phpearth/docs/general/pretty-urls.md

----
-title: "How to make readable, SEO friendly URLs in PHP?"
+# How to make readable, SEO friendly URLs in PHP?
-updated: "October 16, 2015"
-permalink: "/faq/pretty-urls/"
----

 For the purposes of readability or SEO you will want to prettify URLs of your web application to make them more descriptive.
 URL of a web application: